Revealing Yeshua Secretly Guarded by the Rabbis

-However, what is interesting is that the prayer speaks of redeeming the suffering Messiah, called also “Ynon”, from the gentiles.
-We need to note here that in the Rabbinical eschatology Mount Seir is the Mount of Edom, which per the Rabbis represents the Christianity.
+However, what is interesting is that the prayer speaks of redeeming from the gentiles the suffering Messiah, called also “Ynon”.
+We need to note here that in the Rabbinic eschatology Mount Seir is the Mount of Edom, which per the Rabbis represents the Christianity.

-What it means is that according to the teaching of the Rabbis in the Midrashim, Yeshua the Messiah went into exile (the Roman exile) to suffer together with His brethren over and over again for 2,000 years.
-The Rabbis derive this from the plural form of the word “death” in Isa 53:9.
-Hence, Yeshua did not die on the cross once but many times: over and over again, whenever His brethren were dying in exile by the hands of the Christian gentiles.
+What it means is that according to the teaching of the Rabbis in the Midrashim, Yeshua the Messiah went into the Roman exile to suffer together with His brethren over and over again for 2,000 years.
+The Rabbis derive this interpretation from the plural form of the Hebrew word “death” in Isa 53:9: deaths.
+Hence, Yeshua did not die on the cross once but many times: over and over again, every time His brethren were dying in exile by the hands of the Christians.

-So, to be faithful to the Rabbinical eschatology, the Rabbis are to redeem Yeshua as He redeemed them.
+So, to be faithful to the Rabbinic eschatology, the Rabbis are to redeem Yeshua as He redeemed them.

 The Rabbis of blessed memory wanted to have back Yeshua the Jewish Messiah from the gentiles.
-And rightly so because the Christians distorted the true personality of Yeshua and created “another messiah” who replaced the Jewish people with “the Church” and created a new religion called “Christianity”.
+And rightly so because the Christians distorted the true Yeshua and created “another messiah”, “Christ”, who replaced the Jewish people with “the Church” and created a new religion called “Christianity”.

-In other words, the ancient Rabbis of blessed memory taught that Israel is to redeem Yeshua from the Christian gentiles as He redeemed His brethren from their transgressions by His wounds.
+In other words, the ancient Rabbis of blessed memory taught that Israel is to redeem Yeshua from the Christians as He redeemed His brethren from their transgressions by His wounds.

 We should recall here that the Father YHVH went down to Egypt together with His children and redeemed them with His mighty hand.
-In the Rabbis’ teachings, Yeshua the Messiah also went down to Rome to suffer together with His brethren in exile for 2,000 years.
+According to the Rabbis’ teachings, Yeshua the Messiah also went down to Rome to suffer together with His brethren in exile for 2,000 years.

 And there is another proof that the ancient Rabbis believed in Yeshua the Messiah.

-There is a ceremony held thirty days of the birth of the first born son.
+There is a ceremony held thirty days of the birth of a first born son.
 This ceremony is called by the Rabbis “Yeshua HaBen”, “Yeshua the Son”.
-In this ceremony the first born Jewish boy is redeemed from the parents to belong to Yeshua, because in the early Rabbinical eschatology, the Rabbis believed Yeshua is the redemption of the first born sons of Israel.
+In this ceremony, the first born Jewish boy is redeemed from the parents to belong to Yeshua, because the Rabbis believed Yeshua is the redemption of the first born son of Israel.

 These prayers and many more like them about Yeshua were put in the prayer books of Israel by the ancient Rabbis of blessed memory.
-Thus the Rabbis hid Yeshua from the gentiles and even from the Jews.
+Thus, the Rabbis hid Yeshua from the gentiles and they hid Him even from the Jews.

 All Rabbis know these prayers about Yeshua Sar HaPanim, if they are honest with themselves.
 Every Rabbi!

-These prayers are written in the ancient books of the Rabbis and they cannot be taken out of them or changed unless someone wants to break intentionally the Rabbinical laws.
+These prayers are written in the ancient books of the Rabbis and they cannot be taken out of them or changed unless someone wants to break intentionally the Rabbinic laws.

-Therefore, the truth is: The Rabbis of blessed memory believed that Yeshua was the promised Messiah, and many Rabbis believe today, too, that Yeshua is Sar HaPanim.
+Therefore, in conclusion the truth is: The Rabbis of blessed memory believed that Yeshua was the promised Messiah, and many Rabbis believe today, too, that Yeshua is Sar HaPanim of YHVH.

-The revealing of the Name of Yeshua has been secretly guarded by the Rabbis and handed down from a Rabbi to a Rabbi with the words: “Now you know, and now you do not say!”
+The Name of Yeshua has been secretly guarded by the Rabbis and handed down from a Rabbi to a Rabbi with the words: “Now you know, and now you do not say it!”